12 Trekking Places In Nashik

 Kalsubai

-The trekkers are attracted by its incredible sunrise views, pleasing sequence, and some religious significance.
+The trekkers are attracted by its incredible sunrise views, pleasing scenery, and religious significance.
+Kalsubai is known as one of the best trekking places in Nashik.

 Details :